EventReaderService

 - *file_fwv

-- Reader for fixed width value formatted files.
+Reader for *json formatted files.

 - *kafka_json_map